Visiting Bryce Canyon in October

 benefits of visiting bryce canyon in October

 The biggest advantage of an October visit to Bryce Canyon is that the visitor numbers drop after September.
 The popular Rim Trail that travels around the canyon rim is packed with people in the summer.
-Hike this trail in October and you can marvel at the famous hoodoos, fins, and slot canyons — minus the crowds.
+Hike this trail in October to marvel at the famous hoodoos, fins, and slot canyons — without the crowds.

 drawbacks of visiting in October